loading…

 }

 Replace YOUR_API_KEY with the same key.
+Putting the key in the env block avoids quoting bugs and keeps it out of the shell process list.
 The watchdog runs automatically — no other config needed.

 What the watchdog does: